 Cycling in Australia, by the numbers

 Roy Morgan data from 2015 shows that there were 3.71 million Australians who called themselves active cyclists.
-It's not just a young mans game either, as some 24 per cent of men between 50 and 64 went cycling regularly.
-While this drops to 13 per cent for people in retirement age, it's a huge growth spurt on 2005 (when only 6 per cent of those 65+ went cycling).
+It’s not just a young man’s game either, as some 24 per cent of men between 50 and 64 went cycling regularly.
+While this drops to 13 per cent for people in retirement age, it’s a huge growth spurt in 2005 (when only 6 per cent of those 65+ went cycling).

 Western Australians and Victorians are the most eager to cycle, while Tasmanians are the least obliged to hop on.
 Across the board though, cycling participation is on the rise.
 Maybe it’s time for you to start?